-- 1. Procure the Graduate Credit Request Form from the Records Office: - 2.
+- 1. Procure the Request By A Senior To Take A Graduate Course Form from the Records Office; - 2.
 Complete the above form and present it to the Registrar's Office who will certify that the student is a senior with a cumulative GPA of 3.00 or better and is in the semester prior to graduation.
-If the credits are counted toward a baccalaureate degree, they may not also subsequently be counted toward a graduate degree;

-- 3. Then obtain the signature of his/her advisor or major department head; and - 4.
+If the credits are counted toward a baccalaureate degree, they may not also subsequently be counted toward a graduate degree; - 3.
+Then obtain the signature of his/her advisor or major department head and school/college Dean. - 4.
 Present the Request Form to the Office of Graduate Studies. - 5.
 Grading will be on the same basis as that of the graduate students.